ragulpr/wtte-rnn/README.md

 * [master thesis](https://ragulpr.github.io/assets/draft_master_thesis_martinsson_egil_wtte_rnn_2016.pdf)
 * Quick visual intro to the [model](https://imgur.com/a/HX4KQ)

-## Why it's cool
+## Basics
-The data consists of many time-series of events were you want to use historic data to predict the time to the next event (TTE).
+You have data consisting of many time-series of events and want to use historic data to predict the time to the next event (TTE).
 If you haven't observed the last event yet there's only the minimum of the TTE to train on.
-This is called *censored data* (in red):
+This results in what's *censored data* (in red):

 ![Censored data](data.gif)